QUESTION

 FACT

-Browse will destroy Scott Reef and the adjacent marine environment.
+Will Browse destroy Scott Reef and the adjacent marine environment?

 FACT